 For business owners, such capital is important to day-to-day operations.
 That capital covers financial obligations including payroll, paying vendors, and meeting other obligations.

 A healthy amount of such capital often signifies good management.
-It reflects not just a company’s liquidity, but also its operational efficiency and how well its handling inventory, accounts payable and accounts receivable.
+It reflects not just a company’s liquidity, but also its operational efficiency and how well it handles inventory accounts payable and accounts receivable.
 It can tell you whether a company is solvent or is experiencing financial trouble.

 For investors, a strong capital figure often represents a good investment.
 It often shows that a company can meet its financial obligations.
 That capital also reflects how well a company manages inventory, debt, payments, and collections.
 Negative capital (or a ratio of less than one) can denote a riskier investment.